aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 }
 ```
 You'll notice that history is needed.
 With execution mask approach usually some kind of stack is employed by the HW.
 A naive approach is to keep a stack of (exec_mask, address) and add reconvergence instructions that pop a mask from the stack and change the instruction pointer for the wave.
 In that way a wave will have enough information to traverse the whole CFG for each lane.
+From performance point of view, it takes a couple of cycles just to process a control flow instruction because of all the bookkeeping.
+And don't forget that the stack has limited depth.
 Now take a look at these control flow graphs(image from Wikipedia):
 ![Figure 4](/assets/Some_types_of_control_flow_graphs.png)
 ###### Figure 4.
 Some types of control flow graphs
 So what is the minimal set of mask control instructions we need to handle all cases?
-Here is how it looks in my toy ISA with implicit parallelization and explicit mask control:
+Here is how it looks in my toy ISA with implicit parallelization, explicit mask control and fully dynamic data hazard synchronization:
 ```nasm
 push_mask BRANCH_END         ; Push current mask and reconvergence pointer
 pop_mask                     ; Pop mask and jump to reconvergence instruction